Apply for a bursary

 Any back payments that you’re owed will be made on the next available payment run so your overall annual bursary entitlement will not be affected.

-We must receive your bursary application, including all your supporting information, within nine months of the first date of your academic year.
+We must receive your bursary application, including all your supporting information, within six months of the first date of your academic year.